 Read the Program Summary

-To learn more details about program success, read Better Buildings Neighborhood Program Summary of Reported Data From July 1, 2010 – September 30, 2013 and the corresponding program dashboard summarizes reported data and includes outlays, leveraged spending, number of assessments and upgrades completed by sector, and annual estimated energy savings.
+To learn more details about program results and lessons learned, read Better Buildings Neighborhood Program Summary of Reported Data From July 1, 2010 – September 30, 2013 and the corresponding program dashboard summarizes reported data and includes outlays, leveraged spending, number of assessments and upgrades completed by sector, and annual estimated energy savings.
 Better Buildings partners’ individual summaries will be posted here as they become available.